niuniu12341234/Beginners-Project-3/README.md

 4. The user is allowed 6 guesses to guess the word.
     - If they guess the word correctly, a message saying “Congratulations!
 You guessed ‘<word>’ correctly.” should appear.
     - If they fail to guess the word within the 6 guesses, a message saying “Unfortunate!
 The word was ‘<word>’.” should appear.
-    - This will loop until the user wins 3 games.

 ### Example Input and Output
 Inputs are in **bold**; The word is ‘grain’